tawmae/tawmae.github.io/bsky.md

 #### 3. Emdedded video

-You can embded a video from a filepath with section symbols.
+You can embed a video from a filepath with section symbols.
 Example:
 ```
 §C:\User\tawmae\Video.mp4§
 ```